-Have you ever wondered about how flannel sheets are made?
+Have you ever wondered about how flannel sheets are made and what flannel sheets are made of?
 We sure have!
-Come with us on our learning journey (or, "learney," as we like to call it) and discover the secrets of flannel for yourself!
+Come with us on our learning journey, and discover the secrets of flannel for yourself:

-The flannel is harvested, usually in late summer and always by hand; meticulously picked fiber by fiber.
-It then travels to the processing plant where only the very best fibers are selected to be made into Lands' End flannel sheets.
-Midweight fibers are chosen for our 5 ounce flannel sheets, while the heavier fibers become 6 ounce flannel sheets.
+Portuguese cotton is harvested by hand, usually in late summer.
+After the meticulous picking process, the cotton travels to the processing plant, where only the very best fibers are selected to be made into Lands' End flannel sheets.
+Midweight fibers are chosen for our five-ounce flannel sheets, while the heavier fibers become six-ounce flannel sheets.

-Then, the fabric must be brushed – on both sides, not just one – for extra warmth and softness.
-This process creates what we call the "nap," which is pretty funny considering that you'll be taking a "nap" in this stuff once it becomes sheets!
-And to really get in a good nap, make sure you top off your comfy flannel sheets with an extra plush comforter or throw blanket, to really bring on the sweet dreams.
+After it’s expertly woven, the flannel fiber must be brushed on both sides for extra warmth and softness.
+This process creates what we call the "nap," which is pretty funny considering that you'll be taking a "nap" in this stuff once it becomes a set of sheets!
+To maximize your napping experience, make sure you top off your comfy flannel sheets with an extra-plush comforter.

-Nothing that fancy for us!
-Our crafters hang our flannel fabric on long, large clotheslines in a gigantic "aviario" as it's referred to, where native birds fly freely, the beating of their wings creating soft pulses of air that brush our flannel gently, naturally, as it's been done for ages.
+The flannel-brushing process is commonly done by machine using large metal “teeth” on spinning rollers, but that’s not how we do it.
+Our crafters hang our flannel fabric on long, large clotheslines in a gigantic "aviario," as it's called.
+Native birds fly freely here, the beating of their wings creating soft pulses of air that brush our flannel gently and naturally—as it's been done for ages.